|

 sin ?

-Good works performed while
+Good works performed while in a state

-in a state of mortal sin avail nothing in regard to eternal life,
+of mortal sin avail nothing in regard

-writes St. Lawrence Justinian, but aid in moderating the punishment
+but aid in moderating the punishment imposed

-imposed for disobedience and the transgression of God's commandments.
+for disobedience and the transgression

-They bring temporal goods, such as honor, long life, health, earthly
+goods, such as honor, long life, health,

-happiness, etc.; they prevent us from falling deeper into sin, and
+us from falling deeper into sin, and prepare

-prepare the heart for the reception of grace; so the pious Person
+the heart for the reception of grace;

-of mortal sin, that God may give light to your heart."
+state of mortal sin, that God may give

 ASPIRATION